Cooking with JulieA Celebration of Wine Country Flavors

 2 tablespoons lemon juice, freshly squeezed

-1/4 cup chicken juices and fat reserved from the grill pan
+¼ cup chicken fat reserved from the grill pan

 Prepare the chicken:

-1. Place the lemon juice, oil, 1/2 teaspoon kosher salt, and freshly ground pepper in a glass bowl and mix well with a whisk.
-Add the chicken and coat well.
-Cover and marinate at room temperature for 1 hour (you can marinate it longer in the refrigerator).
+1. Place the chicken pieces in a glass bowl, add the lemon juice, oil, ½ teaspoon kosher salt, and freshly ground pepper.
+Cover and marinate at room temperature for 2 hours (you can marinate it longer in the refrigerator).

-2. Preheat the broiler to high, make sure the pan is about 5-6" from the flame, to allow the chicken to cook before the skin becomes is too brown.
+2. Preheat the broiler, make sure the pan is about 3-5” from the flame so the chicken cooks before it is too brown.

-3. Season the chicken with kosher salt and freshly ground black pepper.
+3. Season the chicken with salt and pepper.
 Place the chicken skin side up on the broiler pan.
-Cook for 10-15 minutes, then turn over and cook another 10-15 minutes.
-Check to make sure the chicken is done (160 degrees or when pierced the juices run clear).
-Brush the chicken with Dijon style mustard.
-Place in a 375 degree oven for 3 more minutes.
-Reserve 1/4 cup of the chicken drippings for the vinaigrette.
+Cook for 10-15 minutes on both sides.
+Check to make sure the chicken is done (when pierced the juices run clear).
+Brush the chicken with Maille mustard and broil for 2 more minutes.
+Reserve some to the chicken drippings for the Vinaigrette.

 To serve:

-1. Place the mixed greens and scallions in a large bowl season lightly with kosher salt.
-Gently toss with a tablespoon of vinaigrette scooping from the bottom and lifting the salad so it tumbles back into the bowl.
+1. Place the mixed greens, scallions, radishes, carrots and mint in a large bowl.
+When ready to serve season pour a couple tablespoons of the vinaigrette around the edge of the mixing bowl.
+Gently toss with the vinaigrette scooping from the bottom and lifting the salad so it tumbles down into the bowl.

 ©Julie Logue-Riordan 2009